selamw1/jax-ai-stack/docs/data_loaders_for_multi_device_setups_with_jax.md

 *   [**Hugging Face**](https://huggingface.co/docs/datasets/en/use_with_jax#data-loading)

 You'll see how to use each of these libraries to efficiently load data for a simple image classification task using the MNIST dataset.

+Building on the [Data Loaders on GPU](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_on_gpu_with_jax.html) tutorial, this guide introduces optimizations for distributed training across multiple GPUs or TPUs.
+It focuses on data sharding with `Mesh` and `NamedSharding` to efficiently partition and synchronize data across devices.
+By leveraging multi-device setups, you'll maximize resource utilization for large datasets in distributed environments.

 +++ {"id": "-rsMgVtO6asW"}